ElektraInitiative/PermaplanT/doc/decisions/frontend_polygon_libraries.md

 ## Problem

-For drawing zones (shadings, hydrology, zones), we need to transform a set of points, drawn using a brush, into a polygon.
-Furthermore, we want to be able to create unions of polygons so that zones can be expanded.
+For drawing areas of shadings, hydrology, zones, etc., we need to transform a set of points, drawn using a brush, into a polygon.
+Furthermore, we want to be able to create unions of polygons so that areas can be expanded and differences of polygons to reduce areas.

 ## Constraints